Skip to main content

 Award Information

-$2,500 will be awarded per fellowship.
+$2,500 will be awarded per fellowship (payments will be made in December and April).
 The duration for each award is twelve months, with the program beginning and ending in April.
 Faculty Fellows will participate in:

-• trainings with the office of Data Science and Analytics on how to complete an IRB and analyze data.
+• CITI training and certification for responsible research with human subjects (8+ hours) or other applicable training sessions with the Office of Data Science and Analytics on how to complete an IRB and analyze data.

 Eligibility Information